 Orthopedic Surgery located in Tempe, AZ & Phoenix, AZ

 A rotator cuff tear is a common shoulder injury, affecting up to two million people every year in the United States.
 A rotator cuff tear may cause pain and affect your ability to use your shoulder.
-At FXRX Inc. in Tempe and Chandler, Arizona, Sumit Dewanjee, MD, is a board-certified orthopedic surgeon that specializes in treating rotator cuff tears.
+At FXRX Inc. in Tempe, Chandler, and Phoenix, Arizona, Sumit Dewanjee, MD, is a board-certified orthopedic surgeon that specializes in treating rotator cuff tears.
 Schedule an appointment by calling the office nearest to you or booking online today.